The Phillies’ 10 Greatest Pitchers

 McQuillan was reacquired by Philadelphia in 1915, pitching well but being left off that year’s World Series roster.
 He stayed one more year with the Phillies, earning a 12-13 record and 2.62 ERA considered pedestrian for the times.

-In a city notorious for baseball fans developing hatred for their own players—and vice versa—Lee has been one of the few exceptions, appropriately living up to Philadelphia’s “City of Brotherly Love” brand by engaging in something of an affair with spectators at Citizens Bank Park.
+In a city notorious for baseball fans developing hatred for their own players—and vice versa—Lee was one of the few exceptions, appropriately living up to Philadelphia’s “City of Brotherly Love” brand by engaging in something of an affair with spectators at Citizens Bank Park.

 Lee pitched his first eight years in Cleveland, where he clicked into top gear in 2008 when discovering he could throw the cut fastball or curve with as much confidence as his fastball; the result was a sensational 22-3 record and a Cy Young Award.
 A year later, the Indians—going nowhere and worried of losing Lee to free agency—traded the Arkansas-born southpaw to the Phillies.
 Lee’s value to the postseason was highly embraced as he turned in a 4-0 record and 1.56 ERA; he won both his starts in a World Series lost by the Phillies in six against the Yankees.